JetBrains/guide/site/webstorm/tips/move-function/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: >
+---
 Want to move a function to a separate file?
 You can use the *Move function* quick fix (*Alt+Enter*) that creates a new file named after this function.
 Or use the *Move...* refactoring if you want to select a different target file.
----